prestaconcept/PrestaCMSSandboxBundle/README.md

     app/console doctrine:phpcr:register-system-node-types
     app/console doctrine:phpcr:fixtures:load --no-interaction

+If you have 'make' installed on your machine, you can use the install command

+    make install

+:speech_balloon: : if you have a permission denied error, you just need to add the execution right on your console

+    chmod +x app/console

 ---

 If you want more documentation about settings up Doctrine PHPCR-ODM with Jackrabbit or Midgard, have a look at